omerfarukozturk/SOLID-Principles/README.md

 - **D**ependency Inversion

-This is a a Swift Playground project that has code snippets which show how applying SOLID principles effects code design.
+This is a Swift Playground that has code snippets which show how applying SOLID principles effects code design.

 For each principle, there are two files in Sources folder;